DavidWarrenKatz/Hypermatrix/README.md

     git clone https://github.com/DavidWarrenKatz/hypermatrix.git
     ```

-2. Install the Hypermatrix tool using Make:
+2. Navigate into the cloned directory:

     ```bash
     cd hypermatrix
-    make
     ```

+3. Install the Hypermatrix tool and its dependencies:

+    ```bash
+    make install
+    ```

 4. Activate the Conda environment:

     ```bash
     conda activate hypermatrix
     ```

-5. Check installation:
+5. Verify the installation:

     ```bash
     hypermatrix --version
     ```

-This command installs the Hypermatrix tool and registers the `hypermatrix` command in your system's PATH, making it accessible from the terminal.
-**Note:** You might need to use `pip3` instead of `pip` depending on your environment.

-5. Update packages:

-    ```bash
-    make install
+    This command should display something like:

     ```

-6. Remove environment and all packages:

-    ```bash
-    make clean
+    Hypermatrix version 0.1 - A tool for integrating multi-omics data and epigenetic analysis using advanced tensor techniques.
     ```

 ### ABcluster Command